15 Awesome Things To Do In Tallinn [Estonia] In 2024

 Tallinn really is one of the most beautiful cities in Eastern Europe, and is the perfect place for a city break.
 So I suggest you spend at least 3 nights there!
 You could spend more, but no less or you’ll miss out on all the best things to do in Tallinn.

-If you fancy exploring more of what Estonia has to offer in general, then it’s a great idea to rent a car for a couple of days after you’re done exploring all the best tourist attractions Tallinn has to offer and head out and explore the country!
+If you fancy exploring more of what Estonia has to offer in general, then it’s a great idea to rent a car for a couple of days.
+After you’re done exploring all the best tourist attractions in Tallinn, head out and explore the country!

 Tartu is another great Estonian city that is worth visiting.